baopuzi/SQL_Exercises/README.md

-# SQL exercises by MySQL.
+# SQL exercises by using MySQL.